amosmtaita/natural_language_processing/README.md

 A new tab of your browser will open with the Jupyter session, showing all the available environments.
 To create a Notebook with your current environment, select it from the
 Notebooks list.

-And now you’re ready to start!
+And now youâ€™re ready to start!